 There are over 40 reiterated stems overhead accounting for about 400 cu. ft.
 The diameter of the largest single branch is 3.2 ft..
 Hefty indeed, but smaller than Chesty Puller's largest branch diameter in the same grove.
 Once again, this shows how much interesting individuality belongs to each of the giant coast redwoods.

 The base of the redwood on the ground is nearly 30' wide.
 Researcher Dr. Robert Van Pelt described it as "vaulting" out of the earth like a "volcano".
-Some of the roots are visible almost 100 feet away in boggy soil near it.
+Some of the roots are visible almost 100 feet away in boggy soil nearby.
 Like El Viejo del Norte and Del Norte Titan, Lost Monarch is located in the forest on the opposite side of the Smith River from the campground in the the MIll Creek watershed.

 Van Pelt also wrote that a couple of limbs extend almost 70 feet.
 Thats intriguing because on American Forests champion list, Lost Monarch's average entire crown width was 80 feet from side to side.
-It may remain on the American Forest champion list for quite some time, because there are multiple new redwood discoveries that we will not be nominating.
-Supposedly, champs on the list should be measured every 10 years, but I do not think that's going to happen either, for Lost Monarch.
-But AF willl probably keep it listed rather than leave a void.
+It may remain on the American Forest champion list for quite some time, because there are multiple larger new redwood discoveries we will not be nominating.
+Supposedly, champs on the list should be measured every 10 years, but I do not think that's going to happen for Lost Monarch.
+But AF will probably keep it listed rather than leave a void.

 This has been a challenging redwood for me to photograph.
 Thick vegetation blocks the view from almost every side as far as the base goes.
 My first encounter with Lost Monarch spent more time photographing British Soldier lichens on the trunk.
 The lichens were fascinating.
 Here was one fo the largest organisms on earth with a little army of lichens marching up the trunk.
 In fact, I was so distracted by the lichens I walked away without realzing this was Lost Monarch, until several months later.